Construction Cost Index

-Compared to this time last year, costs have increased 2.5 percent in our Minneapolis index and 1.7 percent nationally.
+Nonresidential construction costs increased 3.1 percent year-over-year in our Minneapolis index and 2.1 percent nationally.
 Our Minneapolis index is 7 points below our national index.

 (an indicator of future wage and activity trends)

-Commercial construction employment in Minneapolis has contracted sharply in 2020 as a result of COVID-19, but the BLS statistics through August indicate that residential construction employment has not yet been impacted.
+Commercial construction employment in Minneapolis contracted sharply in 2020 as a result of COVID-19, but residential construction employment has not been impacted.

 Building Component Trends